Bunyangabu District: Location

 Bunyangabu is bordered by Kabarole District to the north, Kamwenge District to the east, Kasese District to the south and Bundibugyo District to the west.
 The town of Kibiito, where the district headquarters are located, is approximately 33 km, by road, southwest of Fort Portal, the largest city in Toro sub-region.
 This is approximately 330 km, by road, west of Kampala, the capital and largest city of Uganda.

 Overview

 Before 1 July 2017, Bunyangabu was a county in neighboring Kabarole District.
 On that day, the new district became operational.
-Bunyangabu comprises Rwimi, Kibiito, Buheesi, Kiyombya, Kisomoro, Kabonero, Kateebwa sub-counties and the urban centers of Rwimi, Kibiito and Rubona.
-During the first 12 months of operations, the new district has been allocated USh12,758,591,000.
+Bunyangabu comprises Rwimi, Kibiito, Buheesi, Kiyombya, Kisomoro, Kabonero, Kateebwa and Bukara sub-counties and town councils of Rwimi, Kibiito, Nyakigumba, Kakinga, Buheesi, Kyamukube and Rubona.
+During the first 12 months of operation, the new district was allocated USh12,758,591,000.

 Population

-The national census and household survey conducted on 27 August 2014, enumerated the population of the district (at that time, Bunyangabu county in Kabarole District) at 171,292 people.
+The national census and household survey conducted in 2024, enumerated the district population at 218,723 people.